Chapter 22: Betrayals

 It was a comforting thought.

-When Sagen entered the King’s Drawing Room, the sight of Melyssa took his breath away.
-The azure sky through the window framed her golden curls.
+When Sagen entered the King’s drawing room, the sight of Melyssa took his breath away.
+The azure sky in the window framed her golden curls.
 A ruby-red gown accentuated her curves.
-She controlled her countenance well, but he suspected she wouldn’t have chosen so provocative a color nor such a low-cut neckline.
+She controlled her countenance well, but he suspected she wouldn’t have chosen so provocative a color or such a low-cut neckline.

 I should’ve thought of this.
 The Chamberlain of the Women’s Hall is clearly a talented man, but I won’t grant him such control over my fiancé.
-In future, he’ll let her make her own choices.
+In the future, she’ll make her own choices.

-He took a deep breath to quiet himself, his expression still neutral.
+He took a deep breath to quiet his rushing desire, his expression still neutral.

 The dowagers sat in the back of the room.
-Far enough away not to overhear the couple’s conversation but close enough to stop any untoward behavior.
-It was a custom instituted by Sagen’s great-great-grandfather after a lady claimed he’d seduced her.
-Since then, no king had ever been alone with a woman before marrying her.
-Well, no woman of good breeding.
+Far enough away not to overhear them but close enough to stop any untoward behavior.

-She looked down at their hands for a moment.
+She glanced down at their entwined hands for a moment.
 “Sire, I shall always look on you with favor.
 You are a gift.”
-She smiled and it warmed him.

 “I wish to take you to the gardens tomorrow to show you the labyrinth.
-It is my favorite place to go, to be alone.
-I am sure you will desire it.
-This castle never sleeps and formalities never cease.”
+It is my favorite retreat.
+I am sure you will enjoy it.
+This castle never sleeps.
+Formalities never cease.”

-Her brows came together while he spoke, but jumped up.
-“It will be our great adventure.”
+Her brows drew together while he spoke, but then she jumped up.
+“It will be a grand adventure.”

 “Oh yes, I ride almost every day.
-Will I be allowed still?”
+May I still?”

-“Of course, though not alone.
-You will have your ladies with you now.”
+“Of course, although not alone.
+You will have your ladies with you now—or me.”

 Melyssa nodded.